Could Silver Cost More Than Gold?

 My mind's made up already.
 Don't confuse me with facts!

 All of the above historical data can be summarized with the statement that silver rose faster than gold in a precious metals bull market, and did worse than gold in a precious metals bear market.
 Unfortunately, that simplified view of the past does not give clear guidance for the future.
-Assuming (which I do) that we are still in a precious metals bull market, External link opens in new tab or windowhow much faster than gold can silver rise?
-Should we swap out of silver and into gold before External link opens in new tab or windowthe bull gives ground to the bear?
-How will we External link opens in new tab or windowknow when the time arrives?
+Assuming (which I do) that we are still in a precious metals bull market, how much faster than gold can silver rise?
+Should we swap out of silver and into gold before the bull gives ground to the bear?
+How will we know when the time arrives?
 Those are all great questions.
 Since the past data doesn't tell all the answers, maybe we can find some interesting guidance in a fantasy future.

 What if the prices of silver and gold were forced to be equal?